Home » All Recipes » Dinner Recipes » Over The Top Chili

 How to Make Over The Top Chili Recipe

-3. In a large cast iron skillet or enameled Dutch oven, sautee the onions, garlic, and bell pepper in the oil for 4-5 minutes or until the onions are translucent.
+In a large cast iron skillet or enameled Dutch oven, sauté the onions, garlic, and bell pepper in the oil for 4 to 5 minutes, or until the onions turn soft and translucent.
+A heavy Dutch oven works beautifully here because it holds steady heat and can go straight onto the smoker.

-1. Fire up your Traeger or pellet smoker to 225-F.
+Now for the fun part.
+Preheat your Traeger or pellet smoker to 225°F.

 position the meat over the pot of chili